labteral/bluebird/README.md

 ---
 ---
 ---

 > Warning!
-It seems that Twitter disabled old endpoints so the following functionalities may not work.
+It seems that Twitter has disabled the old endpoints so the following functionalities may not work.

+---
+---
+---

 ## List members